 So you may be asking that question, "What does this have to do with Anna Corbin?"
 Well, a lot actually.
 You see, from the time I started researching and reading about Anna's death, even before I wrote about it in my book, I kept hearing and reading accounts where people describe her being locked in a closet.
 Some people said she was locked in a pantry in the kitchen, some say a small closet under a stairwell in the basement is where Anna was found.

 The story of Bessie Lewis doesn't state whether she was in the basement or not, although it speaks of her head being pounded into the concrete, so she must have been in some area that would have concrete floors and the basement does have that.
-I am not certain which area Company A quarters was located at, whether it was the Administration building or another house on the property, so we may never know exactly.
+I am not certain which area Company A quarters was located at by the 1920's, whether it was the Administration building or another house on the property.
+I do know that when the school opened in 1895 Company A's quarters were in the basement, but over the years things did get changed around a bit, (example: the plunge bath room was later boarded over and used as a store room by the 1950s) so we may never know exactly where Bessie was attacked.
 However, I am fully convinced that certain aspects of Bessie Lewis' story has become a misinformed attachment to Anna's story, which is very sad for both of these women.

 What Happened To Bessie?